 Now you’re wondering if your Dachshund is a mini or standard.

-Do know that, although you can make predictions, you can’t definitively determine whether your Dachshund is a standard or miniature until they are full grown.
+Do know that, although you can make predictions, one can’t definitively determine whether a Dachshund is a standard or miniature until they are full grown.

 When Will My Dachshund Stop Growing?